cschin/peregrine-2021/README.md

 * Q: The results are bad, do I do something wrong?

-    A: Possible.
+    A: Possiblely.
 Like all other assemblers, Peregrine-2021 is design with some sepcifications in mind and test accordingly.
 Depending on the input data and the parameters used to run the assemblers, one might be able to improve the results.
 Unfortunately, there is no universal simple answer for how to investigate and improve now.
 It can be some trivial mistakes or very intensive investigation that related to inital sequence methods or even the genome biology itself.

 * Q: I use it and generate some good results for publication, how do I cite it?